 ▶ Note: For purposes of determining what is a "particularly serious offense," evidence outside the record of conviction, including police reports and the alien's testimony at an immigration hearing, may be considered.
 Anaya-Ortiz v Holder (9th Cir 2010) 594 F3d 673.
 See Delgado v Holder (9th Cir 2011) 648 F3d 1095 (even DUI offense might be "particularly serious offense").
+The abuse-of-discretion standard applies on review of a determination that a crime was "particularly serious."
+Arbid v Holder (9th Cir 2012) 700 F3d 379.

 The argument remains that not all serious offenses or aggravated felonies should be found to be particularly serious crimes.
-See, e.g., Matter of L-S- (BIA 1999) 22 I&N Dec 645 (conviction of smuggling in violation of 8 USC \$1324(a)(2)(B)(iii) with $3\frac{1}{2}$ -month sentence was not particularly serious crime).
+See, e.g., Matter of L-S- (BIA 1999) 22 I&N Dec 645 (conviction of smuggling in violation of 8 USC §1324(a)(2)(B)(iii) with $3\frac{1}{2}$ -month sentence was not particularly serious crime).
 Because of the high probability that an aggravated felony conviction will eliminate even the most compelling asylum applicant's claim for protection, criminal defense counsel should immediately involve immigration counsel and present the most vigorous case possible to avoid an aggravated felony conviction.
 Even a first-time sale of a small amount of drugs is an aggravated felony, which could result in ineligibility for asylum.